ABOUT THE FESTIVAL

 We expect local filmmakers whose work we select to attend their screening, and we strongly recommend they participate in the festival, which provides excellent networking and learning opportunities.
 Filmmakers have traveled to Buffalo Dreams from Australia, the UK, Mexico and from all over the United States to screen their work.
 Local filmmakers need to step up their game and support other filmmakers whose work screens at the festival.
 We also expect local filmmakers to promote their screening to family and friends through social networking, which is the best way to ensure a successful screening.

-We offer two free passes good for the entire festival to every film that is submitted, in the submitter’s name, whether the film is selected or not.
-We offer two free passes good for the entire festival, in the submitter’s name, to every short film selected for screening.
+We provide two free passes good for the entire festival to every official selection, in the submitter’s name.
 The same courtesy is extended to Unproduced Screenplay Competition submitters.
 We offer four free passes good for the entire festival to filmmakers whose features are selected.
 Filmmaker passes are not mailed out, and must be picked up at the venue once the festival has started.

 While we consider the categories of Comedy and Fantasy self explanatory, we offer the following additional comments for our other categories: